-Urban Green Lab is proud to host the 2017 Sustainable Teacher Awards, sponsored by the US Green Building Council, June 1st as part of our Emerald Evening fundraiser.
+We are proud to host the 2017 Sustainable Teacher Awards, sponsored by the US Green Building Council, on June 1st as part of our Emerald Evening fundraiser.
+Presented by Nashville's Senior Advisor for Education, Laura Moore.

 Do you know a teacher or administrator doing exemplary work integrating sustainable environmental practices into their classroom or school?
 The goal of the awards is to highlight and support teachers and administrators in the Nashville community who go above and beyond to integrate sustainability into the framework of their schools.